-This article describes how to archive ApexSQL Audit’s Central repository database, explains the background of the process, and how to use archived repositories for creating reports.
+This article describes how to manually archive ApexSQL Audit’s Central repository database explains the background of the process, how to manage archived databases, and understand the implications of archived databases when creating reports.

 The background of the archiving process

 Archiving in ApexSQL Audit is accomplished by renaming the current repository (using the ArchiveCRD_yyyymmdd_hhmmss database name pattern) while keeping it on the same SQL Server instance.
 At the same time, a new repository (ApexSQLCrd database) is created to be used by the ApexSQL Audit service.